Chevrolet Volt: Second generation (2016–2019)

+The second-generation Volt seats five rather than four, as in the first generation.

-In July 2014, Opel announced that due to the slowdown in sales, they would discontinue the Ampera after the launch of the second generation Volt—and that between 2014 and 2018, Opel planned to introduce a successor electric vehicle in Europe.
+In July 2014, Opel announced that due to a slowdown in sales, they would discontinue the Ampera after the launch of the second generation Volt—and that between 2014 and 2018, Opel planned to introduce a successor electric vehicle in Europe.
 General Motors announced in February 2016 that the all-electric Opel Ampera-e hatchback would go into production in 2017.
 This is the European version of the Chevrolet Bolt EV.

 In April 2015, General Motors confirmed that it would not build the second-generation Volt in right-hand-drive configuration.
-Due to low sales, only 246 units had been sold in Australia by mid-April 2015, and they discontinued the Holden Volt once they sold the remaining stock.
+Only 246 units had been sold in Australia by mid-April 2015, and the Holden Volt was discontinued once the remaining stock was sold.